waahlstrand/frap_matlab/README.md

-# frap_diffusion_and_binding
+# frap_matlab
-Pixel-based FRAP analysis of diffusion and binding dynamics
+Recovery curve-based as well as pixel-based analysis of Fluorescence Recovery After Photobleaching (FRAP) data in Matlab.
+Covers both pure diffusion and diffusion and binding dynamics.